popey/popey.com-blog/content/post/2023/charting-ev-car-charging.md

 I've had my Mini EV since December 2021.
 As an insufferable "new" EV driver, I am of course compelled to talk about it at any opportunity.

 Seriously though, in social situations, when people find out you have an EV, there are a bunch of common questions you get asked.
-People are keen to know the actual range, how the car is charged up, where you charge, and how often.
+They are often keen to know the actual range, how the car is charged up, where you charge, and how often.
 They also often want to know all the costs associated with running the car and may get into more details about any of these topics.

 Some of the questions only need rough answers.
-The manufacturer's expected range and what I tend to get in the real world are easy to say, but questions about how often I charge, and where, aren't as straightforward.
-I have a charger at home, and plugin most of the time, but how often is 'most of the time', and when, and where do I charge when away from home?
+The manufacturer's expected range and what I tend to get in the real world are easy to articulate.
+Questions about how often I charge, and where, aren't as straightforward.
+I have a charger at home, and plug in most of the time, but how often is "most of the time", what happens and where do I charge when away from home?

 I have a terrible memory, so don't have that kind of information to hand.
-Initially, I kept a spreadsheet of all the times I'd charged the car.
-That lasted about nine months before it got boring and I stopped updating it.
+In the early days of having the car, I kept a spreadsheet of all the times I'd charged the car.
+That lasted about nine months before it got boring and I stopped updating it though.

 ![Sheet](/blog/images/2023-08-22/sheet.png)

-The good news though, is BMW (the manufacturer of my car) has a secure [portal](https://www.mini.co.uk/) where I can download a "takeout-style" archive of all charging events.
+The good news however, is BMW (the manufacturer of my car) has a secure [portal](https://www.mini.co.uk/) where I can download a "takeout-style" archive of all charging events.
 Given I only want to report on the historical charge data for my eighteen months of ownership, this was perfect.

+*Note: When I explained this data retention and availability to a friend they were somewhat horrified.
+I opted into this service when I connected the car to the official Mini mobile app.
+I imagine if I didn't register, BMW likely wouldn't have the data, or at least wouldn't have it associated with me.
+Many modern cars do this, these days.
+This isn't an Austin 11.*

 ## Getting the data

-I requested the cardata archive from BMW on Monday, and received an email with the link within twenty-four hours, on Tuesday morning.
+I requested the "cardata" archive from BMW on Monday, and received an email with the link within twenty-four hours, on Tuesday morning.

 ![Car data](/blog/images/2023-08-22/cardata.png)

-The payload is a zip containing an HTML page explaining the contents, and links to the various files within.
+The payload is a zip containing an HTML page explaining the contents, and links to the other files in the archive.

 An XML file details all known telematics data about the car itself.
-This includes the supplied and optional features of the vehicle.
-It also details the status of various sensors, such as whether the doors, windows, boot or bonnet are open.
-The XML file also has a `vehicleImage` field which contains a base64-encoded PNG render of the car, which you can see further up, above.
+This includes the base and optional features of the vehicle.
+It also details the current state of sensors, such as whether the doors, windows, boot or bonnet are open.
+The XML file also has a `vehicleImage` field which contains a base64-encoded PNG render of the car, which you can see further up in this article.

-A PDF `MINICarDataTelematicsDataCatalogue.pdf` further details all the fields and their meanings in the other files.
+A PDF `MINICarDataTelematicsDataCatalogue.pdf` documents all the fields and their meanings in the other files.

 The most interesting file (to me) though is  `MINI-CarData-ChargingHistory_(myVIN)_24-07-2023.json` which has all the good stuff I'm after.
 It contains a record of each time the car was charged, going back to the start of my ownership.

 *Technically it goes back to a few days after I got the car.
-There was an issue registering the car with BMW, so it didn't have a record of the first week or so of charging data.
+There was an issue registering the car in the Mini app, so it didn't have a record of the first week or so of charging data.
 It has every data point since then though.*

 Here's a sample record from that file.
-You may be able to note that we charged from 70% (`displayedStartSoc`) to 86% (`displayedSoc`), taking 6.44kWh (`energyConsumedFromPowerGridKwh`) from the grid in about 9 minutes (`endTime-startTime`).
+You may be able to note on this occasion in November 2022 (`startTime`) we charged from 70% (`displayedStartSoc`) to 86% (`displayedSoc`), taking 6.44kWh (`energyConsumedFromPowerGridKwh`) from the grid in about 9 minutes (`endTime - startTime`).

-I think we call that a "splash n' dash".
+I think we call that a "[splash n' dash](https://en.wiktionary.org/wiki/splash-and-dash)".

 ```json
     {